ugo-emekauwa/hx-datastore-cleanup/README.md

 ## Getting Started:
 1. Please ensure that the above prerequisites have been met.
-2. Download the **hx_datastore_cleanup.py** file from this repository here on GitHub.
-3. Open the **hx_datastore_cleanup.py** file in an IDE or text editor.
+2. Open the **hx_datastore_cleanup.py** file in an IDE or text editor.
-4. Go to the comment section named **Required Variables**, as shown below:
+3. Go to the comment section named **Required Variables**, as shown below:
     ```python
     ######################
     # Required Variables #
     ######################
     ```
-5. Set the value of the variable named `hx_admin` with the username of the credentials that will be used to access the targeted Cisco HyperFlex system.
+4. Set the value of the variable named `hx_admin` with the username of the credentials that will be used to access the targeted Cisco HyperFlex system.
 The value must be a string.
 For example, here is an entry the sets the username to **admin**:
     ```python
     hx_admin = "admin"
     ```
-6. Set the value of the variable named `hx_password` with the password of the credentials that will be used to access the targeted Cisco HyperFlex system.
+5. Set the value of the variable named `hx_password` with the password of the credentials that will be used to access the targeted Cisco HyperFlex system.
 The value must be a string.
 For example, here is an entry that sets the password to **C1sco12345**:
     ```python
     hx_password = "C1sco12345"
     ```
-7. Set the value of the variable named `hx_connect_ip` with the IP address of the targeted Cisco HyperFlex system.
+6. Set the value of the variable named `hx_connect_ip` with the IP address of the targeted Cisco HyperFlex system.
 The value must be a string.
 For example, here is an entry that sets the IP address to **192.168.1.100**:
     ```python
     hx_connect_ip = "192.168.1.100"
     ```
-8. Set the value of the variable named `hx_datastore_retention_time_limit_hours` with the maximum number of hours that a newly created or pre-existing datastore can be retained on the Cisco HyperFlex system before deletion.
+7. Set the value of the variable named `hx_datastore_retention_time_limit_hours` with the maximum number of hours that a newly created or pre-existing datastore can be retained on the Cisco HyperFlex system before deletion.
 The value must be an integer.
 For example, here is an entry that sets the retention time limit to **24** hours:
     ```python
     hx_datastore_retention_time_limit_hours = 24
     ```
-9. [_Optional_] Set the value of the variable named `hx_exempted_datastores_list` by providing the names of any datastores that will be exempt from the retention time limit.
+8. [_Optional_] Set the value of the variable named `hx_exempted_datastores_list` by providing the names of any datastores that will be exempt from the retention time limit.
 The values must be strings separated by commas within the parentheses of the provided empty tuple `()`.
 For example, here is a sample entry that exempts three datastores from the retention time limit:
     ```python
     hx_exempted_datastores_list = ("datastore1", "datastore2", "datastore3")
     ```